-This treatment is performed by a specially trained Radiation Therapist in our Sanford and Chapel Hill offices.
+This treatment is performed by a specially trained Radiation Therapist in our Sanford, Chapel Hill, and Raleigh office locations.

 If you have a suspicious lesion that might be skin cancer, book online, submit an appointment request, or call Central Dermatology Center at 919-401-1994 to schedule an appointment with one of our medical dermatology providers.

 What To Expect

 During your course of IG-SRT, you can expect the following: